jamesg8025/etch-a-sketch/README.md

 # etch-a-sketch
 This project is a browser version of something between a sketchpad and and Etch-A-Sketch.
 This project will demonstrate some DOM manipulation skills along with experimenting to find the right JavaScript methods and CSS to use.
+This game also includes the use of CSS Grid for the first time.